This is our all-in-one roundup reviewing every ESET consumer security solution for 2022. On this page, after our brief intro, you’ll find

 In reality, the suite is better than it sounds.
 The password manager (opens in new tab) isn't the usual underpowered app you'll get with some security suites, for instance – it has a surprising number of features.
 And the encryption system uses the same DESlock technology as ESET's business-oriented Endpoint Encryption products.

-Pricing starts at a reasonable $60 for a single device, one-year subscription.
+Pricing starts at $60 for a single device, one-year subscription.
 There are discounts as you add more devices and years, but these aren't as good as you'll see with some vendors, so ESET Smart Security Premium can seem relatively expensive if you're covering a lot of devices.

 Is the suite worth a look?
 That's your call, but these are the extras you'll get.